Thursday 21 September 2017 6:30pm

 It was daily [struggle] because there wasn’t one day I wasn’t gay.”

-“I hated what I was doing from that day on, because there was love, there was tenderness, there was affection, there was intimacy,” he said.
+“I could no longer ignore or deny I was gay, because for the first time there was love, there was tenderness, there was affection, there was intimacy,” he said.

 “I spent 22 years fighting this.
 I’ve been through ex-gay programs, I’d done 40-day fasts, I’ve had demons cast out of me, I prayed every day, and here I am.
 So this is the reality, this will never go away,” Anthony said.